The Benefits of Facilities Management in Schools and Education

 - Manage stock and inventory

-- Run risk management reports and checklists
+- Run risk management reports

 - Automate routine workflows

 - Improve vendor payment and contractor management

 Depending on the educational facility, the need for particular requirements will vary.
 However, there are a handful of features that are necessary no matter where a facilities management solution is deployed.
 These include:

 The process of asset management is to ensure a facility is getting the best possible return on investment.
 From tracking equipment locations to monitoring asset performance, an asset management tool is key to help stakeholders make strategic decisions on future investments.